uhbambi/keketest/README.md

 ### Configuration

-Configuration takes place in the `config.txt` file, or environment variables.
+Configuration takes place in the `config.ini` file, or environment variables.
+Check out that config file for available options.

 #### Neccessary Configuration

+Those are options you will most likely want to adjust:

 | Variable       | Description              |  Example                |
 |----------------|:-------------------------|------------------------:|